maxisme/nginx-letsencrypt-ansible/README.md

 # How to run?

-1. Create a new hosts section in a `/hosts` file in the format:
+1. Create a new `hosts` file at the root of your project:
     ```
     [nginxletsencrypt]
     example.com letsencrypt_email=me@example.com domain_name=example.com